OpenEvalProject/evals/manuscripts/elife-89125/v1/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/89125/elife-89125-fig1-v1.jpg)

 **Figure 1.:** Dots represent different sites and the error bars are the maximum and minimum dates when available.
 This table is a sampling of archaeological sites that have been suggested to show signs of what some call ‘symbolic behavior.’
 Delimitating what is and what is not symbolic has been the source of contention for many decades now (Habgood and Franklin, 2008; Mcbrearty and Brooks, 2000; Wadley, 2001; Hopkinson, 2013; Deacon, 1997; Anderson, 2012).
 Traditionally, archaeologists have defined symbols as objects that have meanings embedded in them.
 Yet a symbol, by its very nature, must be interpreted within a system of meaning and discerning if something is symbolic becomes difficult without knowing the cultural context within which it has been created (Kissel and Fuentes, 2017).
 We created this table from the published literature to demonstrate that no matter what we choose to call it, culturally-mediated behaviors predate contemporary humans.
 Such behaviors are found with Homo erectus (Joordens et al., 2014), Neandertals (Radovčić et al., 2015) and other archaic populations (d’Errico and Nowell, 2000; Sirakov et al., 2010; Li et al., 2019).
-Data is taken from Jaubert et al., 2016; Chazan and Horwitz, 2009; Martí et al., 2021; Li et al., 2019; Sirakov et al., 2010; Joordens et al., 2014; Mania and Mania, 1988; Texier et al., 2013; Radovčić et al., 2016; Hovers et al., 1997; Raynal and Seguy, 1986; Bednarik, 2006; Bischoff et al., 2007; Ronen, 1976; Pettitt, 2002; Vandermeersch and Bar-Yosef, 2019; Toro-Moyano et al., 2013; d’Errico and Nowell, 2000; Bednarik, 1998; Bednarik, 2003; Radovčić et al., 2015; Clark and Kurashina, 1979; Ronen et al., 1998; Watts et al., 2016; Roebroeks et al., 2012; Bednarik, 2005; d’Errico et al., 2009; Wadley et al., 2020; Deino and McBrearty, 2002; Berger et al., 2023a; and Berger et al., 2023b.Figure 1—source data 1.Figure 1.
+Data is taken from Jaubert et al., 2016; Chazan and Horwitz, 2009; Martí et al., 2021; Li et al., 2019; Sirakov et al., 2010; Joordens et al., 2014; Mania and Mania, 1988; Texier et al., 2013; Radovčić et al., 2016; Hovers et al., 1997; Raynal and Seguy, 1986; Bednarik, 2006; Bischoff et al., 2007; Ronen, 1976; Pettitt, 2002; Vandermeersch and Bar-Yosef, 2019; Toro-Moyano et al., 2013; d’Errico and Nowell, 2000; Bednarik, 1998; Bednarik, 2003; Radovčić et al., 2015; Clark and Kurashina, 1979; Ronen et al., 1998; Watts et al., 2016; Roebroeks et al., 2012; Bednarik, 2005; d’Errico et al., 2009; Wadley et al., 2020; Deino and McBrearty, 2002; Berger et al., 2023a; and Berger et al., 2023b.

 There is substantive evidence that approximately 250–350,000 years ago, Homo naledi, a small-brained hominin, transported deceased conspecifics into difficult to access locations in the Rising Star Cave system in what would, in humans, be described as a mortuary behavior (Berger et al., 2025a).
 The use of deep areas of the Rising Star cave system for these behaviors implies considerable social collaboration, coordination, and planning.
 In the context of the subterranean Dinaledi Subsystem, these activities likely also required a light source, again implicating a depth of planning and coordination.
 What stands out as a possible contradiction is that Homo naledi fossil crania are small.
 With endocranial volumes ranging between 450 ml and 610 ml, this species overlaps in brain size with australopithecines, having smaller brains on average than Homo erectus and much smaller than modern humans or Neanderthals (See Figure 2 and section Reconsidering brain size).